-Reach is an alternative provision school offering access to learning for young people at risk of being out of education or those who have already fallen outside of mainstream settings.
+Reach is an alternative provision school offering access to learning for young people at risk of being permanently excluded or for those pupil out of education or struggling with a mainstream setting.

-Reach offers a relevant, bespoke and personalised learning experience for students to ensure they have the necessary qualifications and skills to prepare them for life after school.
+Reach offers a relevant, bespoke and personalised learning experience for students to ensure they have the appropriate character values and skills/qualifications to prepare them for life after school.

-Reach offers a curriculum rich in quality with traditional subjects alongside work related learning opportunities and challenge activities which help to develop the personal and social skills of students.
+Reach offers a curriculum rich in quality with core subjects alongside work related learning opportunities and citizenship activities which help to develop the personal and social skills.
 Reach also provides a wellbeing support package customised to the individual needs and circumstances of students.

-Reach School is committed to challenging the students in ways that increase resilience.
+Reach School is committed to supporting our students to achieve our core values of Respect, Employability, Aspirational, Courageous and Happy.
 By supporting families and providing a bridge into appropriate educational or vocational progression the school strives to maximise the life chances of all students.